mcorino/firm/USAGE.md

 >> `property(hash, force: false)`
 >>
 >> Specifies one or more serialized properties with associated setter/getter method ids/procs/lambda-s.
->> Procs with setter support MUST accept 1 or 2 arguments (1 for getter, 2 for setter).
+>> Procs with setter support MUST accept 1 or 2 arguments (1 for getter, 2 for setter) where the first
+>> argument will always be the property owner's object instance and the second (in case of a setter proc) the
+>> value to restore.
 >>
 >>> **NOTE** Use `*val` to specify the optional value argument for setter requests instead of `val=nil`
 >>> to be able to support setting explicit nil values.